angt/glorytun/README.md

     Server key (enter to generate a new one): NEW_KEY Start glorytun now ? (enter to skip): y

-You can check easily if it works by looking at your public ip.
 To stop the service:

     $ sudo systemctl stop glorytun@tun0